NiCKMiNATi/quick-quiz/README.md

 # quick-quiz
 I have built a website for a quick quiz, with the help of HTML, CSS and JavaScript.
-Please go through the files and download them if you need them.
-Thank you for your time.
+Please go through the files and download them if you need them.🤩